scheinerman/ChooseOptimizer.jl/README.md

-# ChooseOptimizer.jl
+# ChooseOptimizer

-Tool to select different optimization engines
+This is a tool to select different optimization engines.